Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

 \subsection{Novelties and techniques}

-In this paper, we provide a new approach to obtain Wolff potential estimates for the nonlocal measure data problem \eqref{EQ} in the subquadratic case; the main novelty here is especially related to the range $1 < p \le 2-s/n$.
-Here we briefly explain our approach, with emphasis on some considerable differences compared to those available in the literature.
+In this paper, we provide a new approach to obtain Wolff potential estimates for the nonlocal measure data problem \eqref{EQ} in the subquadratic case; the main novelty is especially related to the range $1 < p \le 2-s/n$.
+Here we briefly explain our approach, with emphasis on considerable differences compared to those available in the literature.

 In the case of local measure data problems like \eqref{2hvEQ5} with $1 < p \le 2-1/n$, solutions (in any sense) do not in general belong to the Sobolev space $W^{1,1}$.
 Thus, usual excess functionals are not available in this case.
-Moreover, it is well known that Sobolev-Poincar\'e type inequalities do not hold for general $W^{1,q}$-functions when $q \in (0,1)$, see for instance \cite{BK94}.
-This is a main difficulty in establishing comparison estimates between \eqref{2hvEQ5} and related homogeneous problems.
+Moreover, it is well known that Sobolev--Poincar\'e type inequalities for the Sobolev space $W^{1,q}$ do not hold in general when $q \in (0,1)$, see for instance \cite{BK94}.
+This is a main difficulty in establishing comparison estimates between \eqref{2hvEQ5} and related homogeneous problems \cite{QH1,QH5,NP0}.

-On the other hand, in this paper we show a somewhat surprising fact that Sobolev-Poincar\'e type inequalities and compact embeddings for the fractional Sobolev space $W^{h,q}$, $h \in (0,1)$, continue to hold for $q \in (0,1)$, see Lemmas~\ref{lemsobopoin} and \ref{lemcompact} below.
+On the other hand, in this paper we show a somewhat surprising fact that Sobolev--Poincar\'e type inequalities and compact embeddings for the space $W^{h,q}$, $h \in (0,1)$, continue to hold for $q \in (0,1)$, see Lemmas \ref{lemsobopoin} and \ref{lemcompact} below.
 This is a notable difference between classical and fractional Sobolev spaces.
-To our knowledge, such results in a precise form do not appear in the literature.
-We believe that they are of their own interest and can be applied to other topics on nonlinear fractional problems.
+However, to our knowledge, such results in a precise form do not appear in the literature.
+We believe that they are of independent interest and can be applied to other topics in nonlocal problems.

-We also emphasize that, in the proof of the Wolff potential estimates presented in Theorems~\ref{thmupper1} and \ref{thmosc}, we employ new local and nonlocal excess functionals given in \eqref{loc.exc} and \eqref{excess.functional} below, respectively.
-In particular, our nonlocal excess functional differs from the one considered in \cite{KuMiSi} and is motivated from the modified (local) excess functionals used to prove potential estimates for singular $p$-Laplace type equations, see \cite{DZ,QH1,QH5,NP0,NP,NP2}.
+We also emphasize that, in the proof of the Wolff potential estimates presented in Theorems \ref{thmupper1} and \ref{thmosc}, we employ new local and nonlocal excess functionals given in \eqref{loc.exc} and \eqref{excess.functional} below, respectively.
+In particular, our nonlocal excess functional is not comparable to the one considered in \cite{KuMiSi} and is motivated from the modified (local) excess functionals used to prove potential estimates for singular $p$-Laplace type equations \cite{DZ,NP,NP2}.